 Edmonton is not on many itineraries for trips to Canada.
 That makes it exciting.

-If you only had a couple of hours in the city I would take you into our River Valley.
+If you only had a couple of hours in the city I would take you to our River Valley.
 We have 180 kilometres of trails.
 It’s the largest urban park in North America.
 If it was winter I would suggest we go cross-country skiing or snow-shoeing, or even rent fat bikes — those bikes with the huge snow tyres.

 In summer we could go for a walk or a run or a bicycle ride.
 I think the River Valley is a really cool place.

 What is your favourite part of the city?

 Probably 124th street because there are lots of independent restaurants, shops and art galleries.
 It’s really close to the River Valley.
 It would probably be six to eight blocks.
 You could spend a morning or an afternoon wandering there.

 Where would you go for a meal in Edmonton?

 I would probably take you to Rostizados.
 It was started by three guys who use a lot of Alberta produce and meat but it has a Mexican flair to the food.
 The room is decorated with a late-1970s, early-1980s vibe.
 It’s fun but the cocktails are delicious and the food is amazing.
 It’s like going to a friend’s house.
 I love the atmosphere as much as I love the food.
 It has really good energy.

 A lot of their plates are designed to share.
 The roasted pineapple salad is delicious.
 They do lots of roasted meats.
 They do whole pan-fried fresh fish.
 You order sides.